JuliaData/DataFrames.jl/doc/manual.md

 * `logb`
 * `sqrt`

-Standard functions that apply to scalar values of type Number return NA when applied to NA:
+Standard functions that apply to scalar values of type `Number` return `NA` when applied to `NA`:

 	abs(NA)

-Standard functions are broadcast to the elements of DataVec's and DataFrame's for elementwise application:
+Standard functions are broadcast to the elements of `DataVec`'s and `DataFrame`'s for elementwise application:

 	dv = dvones(5)
 	df = DataFrame({dv})